-Beginning in version 9.10, when System Restore first tries to connect to a Director 8.6x vault where certificate pinning is enabled, it checks the vault's TLS certificate.
+Beginning in version 9.10, when System Restore first tries to connect to a Director version 8.6x or later vault where certificate pinning is enabled, it checks the vault's TLS certificate.

 If System Restore determines that the vault certificate is a valid certificate from a certificate authority (CA), the next restore wizard page appears.